QubesOS/qubes-doc/user/how-to-guides/how-to-get-started.md

 while enhancing security.

 There are also some "helper" qubes in your system.
-Each qube that connects to the Internet does so through a network-providing **service qube**.
+Each qube that connects to the Internet does so through a network-providing [service qube](/doc/glossary/#service-qube).
 If you need to access USB devices, another service qube will do that.
-There's also a **management qube** that automatically handles a lot of background housekeeping.
+There's also a [management qube](/doc/glossary/#management-qube) that automatically handles a lot of background housekeeping.
 For the most part, you won't have to worry about it, but it's nice to know that it's there.
 As with app qubes, service qubes and management qubes are also based on templates.
 Templates are usually named after their operating system (often a [Linux distribution](https://en.wikipedia.org/wiki/Linux_distribution)) and corresponding version number.
 There are many ready-to-use [templates](/doc/templates) to choose from, and you can download and have as many as you like.

-Last but not least, there's a very special **admin qube** which, as the name suggests, is used to administer your entire system.
-There's only one admin qube, and it's called **dom0**.
+Last but not least, there's a very special [admin qube](/doc/glossary/#admin-qube) which, as the name suggests, is used to administer your entire system.
+There's only one admin qube, and it's called [dom0](/doc/glossary/#dom0).
 You can think of it as the master qube, holding ultimate power over everything that happens in Qubes OS.
 Dom0 is more trusted than any other qube.
 If dom0 were ever compromised, it would be "game over."
 The entire system would effectively be compromised.
 That's why everything in